 Are you protecting one of your largest investments—your home?
 Living without comprehensive home insurance leaves this asset very vulnerable.
 That’s where Obrella comes in.
 We ensure that selecting and purchasing a North Carolina home insurance policy is as painless as possible.
 You can talk to insurance experts who simplify the process by explaining all of your options and helping you choose the policy that’s best for you.
 They can even help you to find the insurance you need and even bind your policy—all over the phone.

-Premiums for home insurance in North Carolina average $927 per year.
+Premiums for home insurance in North Carolina have an average cost of $927 per year.
 That means you’re paying just under the national average of $1,034, making North Carolina the state with the 26th highest insurance premiums in the country.

 - Median Home Value: 165,000

 - Percent of Income on Home Ownership: 28.90%

 North Carolina homeowners recognize the importance of protecting their investment.
 In North Carolina, the median household income is $45,906, and homeowners spend around 28% of their income on home ownership.
 With median home values of $153,600, North Carolinians have the 28th highest cost of home ownership in the country.
 When you’re making that type of investment, it’s crucial to have the right homeowners insurance policy.

 Whether you recently purchased a home, or simply want to make sure your insurance policy is providing the right protection, let one of our insurance experts help you find the right homeowners policy today.

 How are premiums calculated for homeowners insurance in North Carolina?

 When it comes to determining the cost of homeowners insurance, there are many factors to consider.
 Insurance companies begin calculating an insurance premium based on the size of the home, the year it was built, and building costs in the area.